ShipStream/ups-rest-php-sdk/README.md

     // Whether to send the requests to the UPS Customer Integration Environment instead of the production environment.
     // Optional, defaults to false.
     'use_testing_environment' => true,
+    // The grant type to use for obtaining an access token.
+Available options: 'client_credentials', 'authorization_code'.
+    // Optional, defaults to 'client_credentials'.
+    'grant_type' => \ShipStream\Ups\Config::GRANT_TYPE_CLIENT_CREDENTIALS,
     // Your Client ID obtained from UPS Developer portal.
     'client_id' => 'your_client_id',
     // Your Client Secret obtained from UPS Developer portal.